Topaz Sharpen AI Review + Exclusive Coupon Code

 Once you have made your choices, you hit the save button to create the final edited version of your image(s).

-While this occurs, there is a percentage count to show you the progress… which is often painfully slow!
+While this occurs, there is a percentage count to show you the progress… which is often painfully slow, even if you use a high-powered laptop or computer – see our article: what laptop do most photographers use?

 All in all, it’s a simple process to enhance the details and/or suppress the noise of your images, but you do need to be patient.